tildearrow/furnace/doc/2-interface/settings.md

 - **Buffer size**: size of buffer in both samples and milliseconds.
   - setting this to a low value may cause stuttering/glitches in playback (known as "underruns" or "xruns").
   - setting this to a high value increases latency.
-- **Multi-threaded (EXPERIMENTAL)**: runs chip emulations on separate threads, which may increase performance with heavy emulation cores.
+- **Multi-threaded (EXPERIMENTAL)**: runs chip emulation cores on separate threads, which may increase performance with heavy emulation cores.
-  - this is, as it says, experimental.
-- **Number of threads**: maximum number of threads to use. only appears when the above is enabled.
+  - **Number of threads**: maximum number of threads to use in multi-threaded mode.
 - **Exclusive mode**: enables Exclusive Mode, which may offer latency improvements.
   - only available on WASAPI devices in the PortAudio backend!
 - **Low-latency mode**: reduces latency by running the engine faster than the tick rate. useful for live playback/jam mode.